 Best Songs from "A Christmas Gift for You from Phil Spector"

-Released on November 22, 1963—the same day as President John F. Kennedy's assassination—was a commercial flop at the time.
-Phill Spector pulled his album from the marketplace as he felt it wasn't a time to promote it.
-Original pressings are scarce, and Its low sales were partly due to singles being the sole format against LPs, as previously released LPs by Philles lacked success.
+Released on November 22, 1963, the same day as President John F. Kennedy's assassination, it was a commercial flop at the time.
+Phil Spector pulled the album from the marketplace, feeling it wasn't an appropriate time to promote it.
+Original pressings are scarce, and its low sales were partly due to singles being the dominant format, while LPs by Philles had previously lacked success.

-It became a seasonal radio favorite after its reissue with Apple Records in 1972, peaking at number six on Billboard's special year-end Christmas Albums sales chart.
-It is now considered a holiday classic and one of the greatest Christmas albums.
-Several of its tracks have become holiday classics, particularly the brill building nature of “Christmas (Baby Please Come Home)" by Darlene Love and the most popular version of "Sleigh Ride" covered by The Ronettes.
+The album became a seasonal radio favorite after its reissue with Apple Records in 1972, peaking at number six on Billboard's special year-end Christmas Albums sales chart.
+It is now considered a holiday classic and one of the greatest Christmas albums of all time.
+Several of its tracks have become holiday staples, particularly the Brill Building-style "Christmas (Baby Please Come Home)" by Darlene Love and the most popular version of "Sleigh Ride" covered by The Ronettes.
 Songs from the album have been featured in several movies, such as Gremlins (1984) and Goodfellas (1990).

 Christmas (Baby Please Come Home) - Darlene Love